Armenia, Georgia and Azerbaijan Tour - XAGA

-Nestled between the Black Sea and Caspian Sea lies the crossroads of Europe and Asia in the Caucasus region.
-Stroll through picturesque old towns, historic capitals, forests and into Orthodox monasteries in the most lush valleys.
-Have lunch with a Molokan family, explore the largest lake in Armenia and taste Georgian wine in the Kakheti province.
-Even learn about the healing powers of the Sulfur Baths and take an off-road drive to the hidden Trinity church of Gergeti.
-On this tour we go to the heart of every destination to experience the rich and captivating history, culture and lifestyle of the South Caucasus countries.
+Georgia, Armenia and Azerbaijan are nestled between the Black Sea and Caspian Sea at the crossroads of Central Asia and Europe.
+Stroll the picturesque old towns, ancient fortified cities, forests, monasteries and lush valleys.
+Enjoy lunch at a local family home, explore the largest lake in Armenia, sample Georgian wines, discover the healing powers of the Sulphur Baths and visit the famous hidden Trinity church of Gergeti.
+On this tour experience the rich and captivating history, culture and lifestyle of these three amazingly different South Caucasus countries.

 Armenia, Georgia and Azerbaijan Tour

 Guided tour commences in Baku and concludes in Yerevan.DAY 1: Baku, AzerbaijanStart in Baku, the largest city on the Caspian Sea and capital of Azerbaijan.
 Today you have time to settle in and explore at leisure.
 Think of the city as a combination of Paris and Dubai, a place that offers both history and contemporary culture, and an intriguing blend of east meets west.
 The heart of the city is a UNESCO World Heritage Site, surrounded by a fortified wall and pleasant pedestrianised boulevards that offer fantastic shopping opportunities.
 Attractions include the local Carpet Museum and the National Museum of History.Experiences: Arrival - Join up with the tour at our starting hotel in Baku.
 If you arrive early you’ll have free time to explore the city.
 The waterfront is a great place to stroll this evening, with a cooling sea breeze and plenty of entertainment options and restaurants.Accommodation: Hotel Rich (or similar).